Table of Contents

 A dam in Thailand

 Compared to most of Southeast Asia, the electrical grid in Thailand is very well developed.
-The vast majority of the country has electricity, although some remote villages do not; but, you’ll probably only end up there if you go trekking.
+The vast majority of the country has electricity, although some remote villages do not, but you’ll probably only end up there if you go trekking.

 Something to be aware of is that electric water pumps are common in Thailand – that means that if the power’s out, the water will be off as well.
 Lastly, plugging in too many devices at once can easily cause the circuit breaker to trip, especially in older buildings.